zeroknowledgediscovery/ehrzero/README.rst

 :Info: Zero-Knowledge Risk Oracle
 :Author: ZeD@UChicago <zed.uchicago.edu>
 :Description: Estimation of the risk of future diagnoses of
-	      neuropsychiatric disorders (particulalrly autism) in early childhood, based on the diagnostic codes recorded during doctor visits.
+	      neuropsychiatric disorders (particularly autism) in early childhood, based on the diagnostic codes recorded during doctor visits.
 The prediction pipeline is based on inferring optimal stochastic generators for diagnostic code sequences, and detecting subtle deviations that drive up risk of an eventual neuropsychiatric diagnoses.
 The out-of-sample
-	      AUC score on the Truven dataset of insurance claims (over 5M children) is just over 80%.
+	      AUC score on the Truven dataset of insurance claims (close to 3 million children in out-of-sample data) is just over 80%, for both males and females.

 **Usage:**